In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 Size Considerations for Mirror and Glass Sheets

 You’ll want to consult your glass fabricator at the start of your process to determine the minimum and maximum sizes they have available.
-As each fabricator has different capabilities and constraints they’ll have different limitations for the size of glass they can use for your project.
+Each fabricator has different capabilities and constraints, so they’ll have different limitations on the size of glass they can use for your project.

 The minimum and maximum glass sizes are determined by:

-As a glass shop, the last thing that you want is an unsatisfied consumer because their product is broken or damaged upon receiving it.
-You know that glass is fragile so take the precautions you need to ensure your glass arrives undamaged.
+As a glass shop, the last thing you want is an unsatisfied consumer because their product is broken or damaged upon receipt.
+You know that glass is fragile, so take the precautions you need to ensure your glass arrives undamaged.

 How Product is Shipped by Your Custom Glass Manufacturer

-• Out of State Shipping: Commercial glass companies may choose a common carrier based on reviews or based on your preference.
-They will likely crate the glass using foam between the wood and the glass and ample packaging material within.
+- Out-of-State Shipping: Commercial glass companies may choose a common carrier based on reviews or your preference.
+They will likely create the glass using foam between the wood and the glass and ample packaging material within.
 Paper interleaving prevents the glass pieces from rubbing and scratching against one another while in the crate.

 3 Do’s of Custom Glass Shipping